Alternative Dish

 Start by roasting the sweet potatoes.
 Next, while the sweet potatoes are roasting, make the enchilada and cashew cream sauces.
 This sounds like a lot of work, but I promise you it is not.
 Both sauces come together in no time.
 When the enchilada sauce is done, spread ½ cup sauce on the bottom of a 9 x 13" pan to prevent sticking.

 Once the sweet potatoes are fork-tender, remove them from the oven and add them to a medium-sized bowl with the black beans and a few tablespoons of the enchilada sauce.
-Scoop about ⅓ cup of the sweet potato mixture into a tortilla shell.
+Scoop about ⅓ cup of the sweet potato mixture into a gluten-free tortilla shell.
 Roll up each tortilla and then lay it seam side down in the prepared baking dish.
 Repeat with remaining tortillas.
 Pour a cup of the remaining enchilada sauce evenly over the top and then drizzle with the cashew cream sauce.

 Bake in the oven for 20-25 minutes, or until the enchilada sauce is bubbling and the enchiladas are warmed through.